Diary of Lindsay Robert Turner, 1918 (Vol. 5) - Part 5

 dozen horse dead and dying and

-A number of our [?] and [?]
+a number of our drivers and NCO's

-Badly wounded.
+badly wounded.
 We found out

-afterwards that the [?] had
+afterwards that the damage had

-been done by 3bombs dropped from
+been done by 3 bombs dropped from

-it was a [?] from a [?]
+it was a premature from a 60 Pdr

-firing immediately in [?] strength
+firing immediately in Rear Several

 horses were so badly knocked that

-I [?] with short then and has happened
+I forthwith shot them and has happened

-to be officers changes..
+to be officer's Charger's.
 We couldn’t

 lose any time however so sent off

-and then hand on attention to
+and then turned our attention to

 clearing up the wreckage.
 In all we

-Had 4 men killed 11 wounded and
+had 4 men killed 11 wounded and

-had killed or had to destroy 4 horses
+had killed or had to destroy 24 horses

 A terrible toll as horses are so

 very difficult to obtain.
-We establish-
+We established

-ed a rest camp there another for
+a rest camp there and then for

-the wounded horses and the last
+the wounded horses and the rest

 moved on in the wake of the advancing